Social Media Ads Cost Breakdown: Facebook, Instagram, TikTok, Pinterest and More

 Email subject lines

+A/B testing is a critical component of successful retargeting strategies.
 To properly utilize A/B testing in your campaigns, make sure to create two variations of an ad and run them side-by-side until a clear winner emerges.
 Pause the loser and then create a new variation of the winner so you can keep improving incrementally.
 Continuous improvement provides insight regarding how your audience responds to particular messages and allows you to make educated refinements to your ad creative.

 No marketing strategy, let alone a social media retargeting campaign, can truly be successful without building an ideal customer profile (ICP).
-An integral function of B2B marketing, ICPs can and should be used by direct-to-consumer (D2C) brands to form a clearer picture of a target audience.
-These take into consideration everything from customer demographics, geographics, preferred marketing channels, and pain points.
+An integral function of B2B marketing, ICPs can and should also be used by direct-to-consumer (D2C) brands to form a clearer picture of a target audience.
+ICPs take into consideration everything from customer demographics, geographics, preferred marketing channels, and pain points.

 Here are some examples of how to gather data from known sources to build custom audience segments:

 Exporting customer information from your CRM and building lists based on phone numbers, email addresses, and several other identifiers.
-As noted above, it’s good practice to personalized messaging based on customer behavior.
+As noted above, it’s good practice personalized messaging based on customer behavior.
 This will encourage audience engagement, improve the customer experience, and boost customer lifetime value (LTV).

-Tracking and comparing retargeting efforts across multiple channels or campaigns can be difficult and time-consuming.
+Tracking and comparing retargeting efforts across multiple channels or campaigns can be difficult and time consuming.
 Business growth platforms have been proven to help manage ad campaigns by leveraging data and AI-driven technology to maximize ad spend and limit costs.

-Furthermore, tapping into these platforms’ data-driven approach makes it easier to track, measure, and continually optimize social media retargeting campaigns towards crucial marketing objectives.
+Furthermore, tapping into these platforms’ data-driven approach makes it easier to track, measure, and continually optimize social media retargeting campaigns toward crucial marketing objectives.
 This eliminates wasted time piecing together reports from various sources and dashboards.

 It’s important to think about the timing of your campaigns to avoid ad fatigue while still accomplishing your goals.
 It’s a delicate balance that is best determined by your audience, offer, and desired outcome.
 However, there are times when it’s best to up the ante.
-For example, a campaign with a short-term offer should serve ads without frequency caps to audiences who’ve shown interested.
+For example, a campaign with a short-term offer should serve ads without frequency caps to audiences who’ve shown interest.